bietez/strawberry-backend/README.md

 ## Licença

-Este projeto é licenciado sob a Licença MIT - veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+Este projeto é licenciado sob a Licença MIT